-- 4.2 Save as disclosed above, no Director has any interest, whether beneficial or non-beneficial, in the share or loan capital of the Company. - 4.3 None of the Directors has, or has had, an interest in any transaction which is or was unusual in its nature or conditions or significant to the business of the Company or that has been effected by the Company since its incorporation. - 4.4 No amount has been set aside or accrued by the Company to provide pensions, retirement or other similar benefits. - 4.5 The Company has not made any loans to the Directors which are outstanding, nor has it ever provided any guarantees for the benefit of any Director or the Directors collectively.
+- 4.2 Save as disclosed above, immediately following Initial Admission, no Director will have any interest, whether beneficial or non-beneficial, in the share or loan capital of the Company. - 4.3 None of the Directors has, or has had, an interest in any transaction which is or was unusual in its nature or conditions or significant to the business of the Company or that has been effected by the Company since its incorporation. - 4.4 No amount has been set aside or accrued by the Company to provide pensions, retirement or other similar benefits. - 4.5 The Company has not made any loans to the Directors which are outstanding, nor has it ever provided any guarantees for the benefit of any Director or the Directors collectively. - 4.6 Over the five years preceding the date of the Prospectus, the Directors hold or have held the following directorships (apart from their directorships of the Company) or memberships of administrative, management or supervisory bodies and/or partnerships:

-4.6 Over the five years preceding the date of the Prospectus, the Directors hold or have held the following directorships (apart from their directorships of the Company) or memberships of administrative, management or supervisory bodies and/or partnerships:
+Name Current Previous Simon Heawood Bricklane Residential REIT plc None Bricklane Regional Acquisitions Ltd Bricklane London Acquisitions Ltd Bricklane Technologies Ltd Bricklane Investment Services Ltd PropertyLift Trading Ltd Michael Young Bricklane Residential REIT plc None Bricklane Technologies Ltd Bricklane Investment Services Ltd Craig Hallam Bricklane Residential REIT plc None Paul Windsor Bricklane Residential REIT plc CUKG Limited FCH1 (UK) Limited Wimbledon Arts

-Name Simon Heawood Current Bricklane Technologies Ltd Bricklane Investment Services Ltd PropertyLift Trading Ltd Bricklane London REIT PLC Bricklane London Acquisitions Ltd Bricklane Regional Acquisitions Ltd Previous None Michael Young Bricklane Technologies Ltd Bricklane Investment Services Ltd Bricklane London REIT PLC None Craig Hallam Bricklane London REIT PLC None Paul Windsor Chalky Lane Ltd Angel Gardens (General Partner) Limited Cumberland Place (General Partner) Limited Broad Street (General Partner) Limited Crestbridge Nominees Limited Caballo Limited Gregory Park Holding Limited Inn on the Park (London) Limited Lapsent Limited PL Hotel Limited FSHNY (UK) Limited Inn on BW (UK) Limited CUKG Limited CUKG Limited CUKG Limited Council FCH1 (UK) Limited Wimbledon Arts KGAL UK Limited 283 Lonsdale Road Limited Traderconsensus.com Limited Stamford House Management Limited LCHC Limited Valcon Management Consultant UK Limited Polka Children's Theatre Limited Coughlan Lewis Limited JarJam Limited My Nominees (Albert Bridge Road) Limited Lowndes London Limited Love Wimbledon Limited
+NameCurrentCrestbridge UK LimitedWSM Advisors LimitedWSM Partners LLPThe Invicta Film Partnership No. 37LLPScion Films Sale and LeasebackSixth LLP35 BGM Limited26 Kings Road Management LimitedTecref Sheds LtdBroad Street (General Partner) LtdCrestbridge Nominees LtdCumberland Place (GP) Ltd

-Bricklane London REIT PLC
+Previous KGAL UK Limited 283 Lonsdale Road Limited Traderconsensus.com Limited Stamford House Management Limited LCHC Limited Valcon Management Consultant UK Limited Polka Children's Theatre Limited Coughlan Lewis Limited JarJam Limited My Nominees (Albert Bridge Road) Limited Lowndes London Limited Love Wimbledon Limited Probro Limited Bakeaway Limited